michami/MBR/README.md

 ### Poison and other conditions

 At the start of your turn, if you are poisoned, frozen, trapped in webbing, etc. make a test with **CON** vs the level of the creature or object that created the condition.
 If you succeed, you shake off the condition and return to normal.
-If you fail, the condition takes effect causing a loss of **HP**, loss of a turn, reduced movement, etc.
+If you fail, the condition takes effect causing a loss of **CON**, loss of a turn, reduced movement, etc.

 ### Magic